 - Attitude and performance supports Simpson College’s goals

 To be eligible for nomination, a faculty member must be a full-time, active, regularly appointed (tenured or tenure-track) associate or full professor who holds a regular non-terminal contract, and who will teach at Simpson or serve on a sabbatical basis in the subsequent year of the award.
 The Distinguished Teaching Award cannot be given to the same person more than once in any five-year period.
-All students, faculty, administration and staff members may nominate any eligible associate professor or full professor, and those nominations are due in the Office of Academic Affairs by March 4, 2016.
+All students, faculty, administration and staff members may nominate any eligible associate professor or full professor, and those nominations are due in the Office of Academic Affairs by March 3, 2017.
 The winner is determined by ballots cast by graduating seniors.
-The deadline for casting the ballots is April 1, 2016.
+The deadline for casting the ballots is March 31, 2017.
+The award is given at spring commencement.